PT-Symmetry and Supersymmetry: Interconnection of Broken and Unbroken Phases: Introduction

+Here, we investigate the Helmholtz equation for light propagation through a medium, having complexified dielectric distribution, obeying $\mathcal{PT}-$symmetry.
+For explicitness, we consider complex Scarf profile as refractive index, where all the aforementioned features of $\mathcal{PT}-$symmetric system are analytically tractable.
+The refractive index profile, in the form of a Scarf potential in the Helmholtz equation, has been recently designed for controlling reflection of light, which at certain parameter value can be completely reflectionless \cite{GA, gopal}.
+Interestingly, the complex Scarf potential is also characterized by supersymmetry (SUSY), which provides a new avenue for designing partner index profiles with desired characters \cite{jak}.
+It can serve as a testing platform, where ramifications of SUSY and $\mathcal{PT}$-symmetry can be explored and utilized to realize new class of functional structures.

 The paper is organized as follows.
-In section 3, the complex $\mathcal{PT}$-symmetric potential is introduced and analysed in terms of SUSY methods, while establishing their connection with optics.
-The energy representations in the SUSY broken phases are also derived for the first time for the complex Scarf II potential.
-The pertinent features of the $\mathcal{PT}$ breaking transition in terms of exceptional points and spectral singularities in the $\mathcal{PT}$-broken phase are also highlighted.
-Section 4 shows the high parameter sensitivity of the eigenfunctions at the spectral singularities and in turn wave-packet localization as a consequence.
-Section 5 makes connection between energy eigenvalues in the -unbroken phase and KdV equation through isospectral deformation.
-Section 6 shows yet another feature of the $\mathcal{PT}$-phase transition as hysteresis-like phenomena in the parameter space which enables jumping from one superpotential to another possible.
-Section 7 concludes the paper with directions for future work.
-But first we provide a basic introduction to the supersymmetric methods utilized in this paper.
+Section 2 establishes the connection between the refractive index profile of the Helmholtz equation and $\mathcal{PT}-$symmetric potential in quantum mechanics, together with a brief discussion about fundamentals of supersymmetric quantum mechanics (SUSY QM).
+In section 3, the complex $\mathcal{PT}-$symmetric potential is introduced and analysed in terms of SUSY methods, while establishing their connection with optics.
+The phases of $\mathcal{PT}-$symmetry and SUSY and their interconnection have been discussed in section 4.
+The spectral structures and parameter domain for SUSY broken phases are derived for the first time for the complex Scarf II potential.
+Subsection 4.1 makes a connection between the spectral problem in unbroken phase and modified KdV equation through isospectral deformation.
+The subsequent subsection shows another feature of the $\mathcal{PT}-$phase transition, bifurcation phenomenon in the parameter space, which enables transition from one superpotential to another, interconnecting $\mathcal{PT}-$symmetry with SUSY.
+Section 5 deals with $\mathcal{PT}-$broken phase, having complex eigenvalues and zero-width resonances, with SUSY intact in the entire parameter domain.
+Section 6 concludes the paper with directions for future work.